FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures: Introduction

-Based on this insight, we introduce \textbf{FigEx2}, a unified framework for visually grounded panel captioning and detection.
-Given only a compound figure, FigEx2 (i) localizes individual panels and (ii) generates panel-specific captions in a structured format that ends with a \texttt{[DET]} trigger~\cite{wei2025lenna} to link captioning with detection.
+Based on this insight, we introduce FigEx2, a unified framework for visually grounded panel captioning and detection.
+Given only a compound figure, FigEx2 (i) localizes individual panels and (ii) generates panel-specific captions in a structured format that ends with a \texttt{[DET]} trigger \cite{wei2025lenna} to link captioning with detection.
 However, transitioning from simple caption separation to open-ended visual captioning introduces significant linguistic variance, which can destabilize the language-conditioning signal for the detector.
-To mitigate this, FigEx2 introduces a noise-aware gated fusion module to transfer token-level caption features into the detector's query space, utilizing a gating mechanism to adaptively suppress noisy channels and ensure robust localization even amidst highly variable text generation.
+To mitigate this, FigEx2 introduces a noise-aware gated fusion module to transfer token-level caption features into the detector's query space, adaptively suppressing noisy channels to ensure robust localization.

-Furthermore, since purely supervised training is often insufficient to ensure semantic alignment between generated captions and localized panels under noisy supervision, FigEx2 further incorporates reinforcement learning with multimodal rewards~\cite{rennie2017self,zhang2019bertscore,hessel2021clipscore} that directly encourage vision-text consistency in the learned captions.
+Furthermore, since purely supervised training is often insufficient to ensure semantic alignment between generated captions and localized panels under noisy supervision, FigEx2 further incorporates reinforcement learning with multimodal rewards \cite{rennie2017self, zhang2019bertscore, hessel2021clipscore} that directly encourage vision-text consistency in the learned captions.

-Finally, we also address the lack of high-quality supervision by introducing BioSci-Fig-Cap.
-We refine existing benchmarks~\cite{song2025figex} by filtering misaligned labels and enforcing scientific terminology consistency.
-To test true generalization, we contribute two out-of-domain test suites, PhysSci-Fig-Cap-Test in Physics and ChemSci-Fig-Cap-Test in Chemistry, to benchmark the model's ability to transfer its grounding capabilities across scientific disciplines.
+Finally, we address the lack of high-quality supervision by introducing BioSci-Fig-Cap, a carefully curated panel-caption benchmark derived from BioSci-Fig. We refine existing benchmarks \cite{song2025figex} by filtering misaligned labels and enforcing scientific terminology consistency.
+To test true generalization, we contribute two out-of-domain test suites, PhysSci-Fig-Cap-Test in physics and ChemSci-Fig-Cap-Test in chemistry, to benchmark the model's ability to transfer its grounding capabilities across scientific disciplines.